Radiation therapy at a glance

 - In radiation therapy, oncologists use high doses of radiation to shrink tumors and kill cancer cells.

-- Radiation therapy techniques include external beam (delivered by a machine outside the body), internal (radioactive material implanted on or near the cancer) and systemic (delivered in the blood to all of the body).
+- Radiation therapy techniques include external beam (delivered by a machine outside the body), internal (radioactive material implanted on or near the cancer), and systemic (delivered in the blood to all the body).